becktothefuture/mccann-website/README.md

   - `acc-open` — fired when panel opens (trigger GSAP animation to play)
   - `acc-close` — fired when panel closes (trigger GSAP animation to reverse) Events bubble to `window` for global listening.
-  - Legacy aliases are also emitted for compatibility: `accordeon-open`, `accordeon-close`, and `accordeon-toggle`.
+  - Legacy aliases are also emitted for compatibility: `accordeon-open`, `accordeon-close`.

 Minimal markup example:
 ```html